openshift/openshift-tools/ansible/roles/openshift_gcp_service_account/README.md

     osgcpsa_project: GCP Project to use
     osgcpsa_roles: GCP Role to use
     osgcpsa_destination: Path where to write the credentials
-    osgcpsa_output_type: Output type to write the
+    osgcpsa_output_type: Output type to write the file to.  current options: json, multi_inventory
+    osgcpsa_output_key_type: can be one of: p12, json

 Dependencies
 ------------